davebaol/oidc-angular-wso2is/README.md

 This version is tested with **WSO2 Identity Server 5.8.0**.

+The project is heavily inspired by the article [OpenID Connect with Angular 8](https://christianlydemann.com/openid-connect-with-angular-8-oidc-part-7/).

+## Getting started
 The project is a standard Angular CLI application.
 If you open a command prompt in that directory, you can run any ng command (e.g., ng test), or use npm to install extra packages into it.

 - Prepare WSO2 Identity Server